List of television shows notable for negative reception: Sports

-This professional boxing match featuring YouTuber and former Disney Channel star-turned-boxer, Jake Paul and former undisputed heavyweight champion, Mike Tyson was widely criticised for a variety of factors prior to the event and after the event.
-Many viewers and other boxers criticised the event due to the age difference between both the combatants, as the 31-year age difference is the largest recorded in the history of professional boxing.
-Former UFC Middleweight Champion, Sean Strickland stated that the fight should be illegal, and fellow YouTuber-turned-boxer, KSI described the bout as "elderly abuse".
+This professional boxing match featuring YouTuber and former Disney Channel star-turned-boxer Jake Paul and former undisputed heavyweight champion Mike Tyson was widely criticised for a variety of factors prior to and after the event.

+Many viewers and other boxers criticised the event due to the 31-year age difference between the combatants, the largest recorded in the history of professional boxing.
+Former UFC Middleweight Champion, Sean Strickland stated that the fight should be illegal, and fellow YouTuber-turned-boxer KSI described the bout as "elderly abuse".

 At the weigh-in the day prior to the fight, Paul performed a racist gesture towards Tyson by imitating the knuckle-walking done by non-human primates and then proceeding to step on Tyson's toes.
 In retaliation, Tyson slapped Paul across the face.
-The next day, on the day of the event, many viewers expressed outrage towards Netflix due to the widespread technical difficulties that prevented them from watching the highly anticipated fight.
+On the day of the event, many viewers expressed outrage towards Netflix due to the widespread technical difficulties that prevented them from watching the highly anticipated fight.

 Paul won the fight by unanimous decision, largely after Tyson shifted his strategy to surviving the bout by avoiding taking punches and making very few shots of his own.